Brix101/psgc-api/README.md

 ```

 By default, the API will run on port 5000.
 You can specify a different port using the `--port` option (see [API Command Options](#api-command-options)).

+> **Note:** The API primarily uses the port specified in the environment file.
+If a port is defined in the environment file, that port will be used as the default, and the `--port` flag or the default port will not be used.

 ### Running the Json Generator